 If you’re the type of person that refuses to borrow or lend your headphones to another, you’re not in the wrong.
 A recent study found that earbuds can harbor 119,186 colony-forming units.
 That’s a lot of bacteria.
 So much so, there’s likely to be less on your kitchen cutting board!

 You’re probably able to see remnants of earwax, or if you’ve never taken the time, chances are you’re seeing a LOT of earwax.
 It doesn’t look great but it’s mostly harmless.
 While your ears are full of earwax, they’re also full of dead skin cells and a lot of bacteria, all of which will stick to your earplugs.
 The real problem with earbuds is that their wet, sticky surfaces are perfect for bacteria to multiply and grow.

 After you wear headphones, it’s difficult for the air in your ears to circulate and the temperature in the ear rises sharply.
 Bacteria on the surface of the headphones multiplies quickly.
-Studies have shown that bacteria in your ears increases 11 times when you put them on as opposed to when they’re out.
+Studies have shown that bacteria in your ears increase 11 times when you put them on as opposed to when they’re out.

-Our fragile skin is particularly susceptible to the secretion of pores and sebum and hormonal imbalances, so that this slender part becomes the best place for bacteria and dirts to hide, causing ear inflammation and infection.
-In addition, the earbuds can get bacteria through contacts with other objects.
+Our fragile skin is particularly susceptible to the secretion of pores and sebum and hormonal imbalances, so that this slender part becomes the best place for bacteria and dirt to hide, causing ear inflammation and infection.
+In addition, the earbuds can get bacteria through contact with other objects.
 Think about how much your earbuds have contacted every day and how much bacteria you pick up and put into your ears yourself.

 1. People who share earbuds with others.

 People who like to share headphones with others are usually just helping a friend out or sharing a new music/podcast love.
 The action of sharing enables the exchange of staphylococcus in someone's ear which scarily, could get into a wound or hair follicle and when that person is not your partner or family member, it can cause serious skin infections and other problems.